Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 a timeout.
 In this case the RS485 master has to resend the request with the same sequence number.

-If the RS485 Master receives a response with wrong CRC or similar, he also has to resend the request with the same sequence number again.
+If the RS485 master receives a response with wrong CRC or similar, he also has to resend the request with the same sequence number again.

-Otherwise (everything went OK), the sequence number is incremented by the RS485 master.
+Otherwise (everything went okay), the sequence number is incremented by the RS485 master.
 This approach ensures that there is never a request or response lost in the whole process.

-Pleas note: If the RS485 master calls a function of a Brick or Bricklet in a RS485 slave stack, the response by the slave will likely not be the response to the function call.
+Please note: If the RS485 master calls a function of a Brick or Bricklet in a RS485 slave stack, the response by the slave will likely not be the response to the function call.
 It will either be an empty message (ACK) or it will be a response to another function call from before or it will